pho5nix/Argos/README.md

 The **reason** node is the only node that calls an LLM.
 It has no tool access, no network access, no memory beyond the current investigation.
-It reads a structured evidence package and produces a structured disposition — nothing else.
+It reads a structured evidence package and produces a structured disposition, nothing else.
 Everything else is deterministic Python you can read in an afternoon.

 ## The trust play